gagnonsilas/website/portfolio.typ

         - Improved spot welding process for better speed and reliability:
           - Added nickel strips to each spot weld to dramatically increase spot weld reliability
           - Designed mount for holding probes at a precise distance
-          - Removed unessacary copper to reduce risk of accidentally shorting cell groups while spot welding
+          - Removed unnecessary copper to reduce risk of accidentally shorting cell groups while spot welding
-        - Routed copper bus bars in house with an engraving bit to minimize post processing work ],
+          - Used cell tap PCB to cover areas that shoudln't be spot welded.
+      ],
     )
     #grid(
       columns: (1fr, 0.8fr, 0.4fr),
       [
-        \ \ \ \ \ \
+        - Designed manufacturing process for copper bus bars to optimize for speed and minimize post processing work
+          - Used masking tape and 3M spray adhesive to fixture .127mm copper sheets
+          - Routed bus bar cutouts with chamfered engraving bit to minimize burs
+          - Designed 3d printed press to form strain relief in the bus bars
-        - Manufactured and tested fusible links for each cell to protect the accumulator in a short circuit ], figure(image("portfolio/i2t.png", width: 90%), caption: "I2t plot of custom in house fusable links"), figure(image("portfolio/FusableLink.png", width: 90%), caption: "Custom copper fusable link design"),
+        - Tested fusible links for each cell to protect the accumulator in a short circuit ], figure(image("portfolio/i2t.png", width: 90%), caption: "I2t plot of custom in house fusable links"), figure(image("portfolio/FusableLink.png", width: 90%), caption: "Custom copper fusable link design"),